The basics of customisation

 - global design tokens - for example

---wje-button-border-color, - CSS Shadow Parts – when a component renders internal markup in Shadow DOM and exposes
+--wje-button-border-color, - CSS Shadow Parts - if the component renders internal content in the Shadow DOM and exposes

 partattributes.

-The package also ships with light.css, dark.css, and styles.css, so you can either use the bundled themes as-is or build your own overrides on top of them.
+The package also includes ready-made light.css, dark.css and styles.css files, so you can choose whether to use the default themes or build on them with your own overrides.

-Components use a set of semantic colors such as primary, complete, success, warning, danger, and info.
-These colors are defined through global CSS tokens and tone scales.
+Components use a set of semantic colors, such as primary, complete, success, warning, danger, and info.
+These colors are defined via global CSS tokens and their tonal ranges.

 CSS Variables

-WebJET Elements uses CSS variables for most of its styling.
-This lets you control the look of the whole application or individual components from a central place.
-For more details, see CSS Variables.
+WebJET Elements uses CSS variables for most styles.
+This allows you to centrally change the visual appearance of the entire application and individual components.
+For more, see CSS Variables.

 CSS Shadow Parts

-If a component uses Shadow DOM, its internal nodes are normally isolated from external styles.
-If the component exposes a part, you can target that internal piece with ::part() and customize it safely.
+If a component uses Shadow DOM, internal nodes cannot be styled externally by default.
+However, if the component exposes a part, you can use the ::part() pseudo-element to modify specific internal parts.
 See CSS Shadow Parts for details.